kuleuven/iRODS-User-Training/03_ManGO_Portal_Handson_User-Training.md

     - Attribute name 'language' and value 'latin' to corpus3.txt
 - Oops, we made a mistake!
 Open the file corpus2.txt locally, and look what the language is.
   Overwrite the current AVU with one with the correct value.
-- Go to the 'search' tab and search for all objects with Metadata Attribute Name 'language' and Metadata Attribute Value 'latin'.
+- Go to the 'search' tab and search for all data objects with Metadata Attribute Name 'language' and Metadata Attribute Value 'latin'.

 **Exercise 5: metadata schemas**